tf-anguskong/US-FTD/README.md

 # SEC-FTDs

+### To-Do
+Update Python scripts to use the cleaners.py function.
+Gotta clean up the scrapers.

 ### Goal
 Automatically update Azure SQL Database with latest SEC FTD Information.
 The information is published and pulled from here: https://www.sec.gov/data/foiadocsfailsdatahtm